RenanMartorelli/tpp-demo-wso2-openbanking/README.md

 ![Screenshot of the demo's first screen](https://raw.githubusercontent.com/RenanMartorelli/tpp-demo-wso2-openbanking/master/demo-images/first_screen.png)

 This demo can be used to test/demonstrate capabilities of WSO2 Open Banking such as:
-- OAuth/OIDC Hybrid flow and API Security compliant with CIBA and FAPI specifications of the Australian Consumer Data Standards.
+- OAuth/OIDC Hybrid flow and API security compliant FAPI specifications of the australian Consumer Data Standards.
-- Third Party Provider access grant and revokation for user accounts.
+- Third party provider access grant and revokation for user accounts.

-This demo consists of a CDN Vue.js webapp and a Node.js Backend acting as a sample third party provider application.
+This demo consists of a CDN Vue.js webapp and a Node.js backend acting as a sample third party provider application.

 ## Prerequisites